-We have audited the financial statements of University of Toronto Asset Management Corporation ["UTAM"], which comprise the statements of financial position as at December 31, 2021 and 2020, and the statements of net income, comprehensive income and changes in net assets and cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of University of Toronto Asset Management Corporation ["UTAM"], which comprise the statements of financial position as at December 31, 2022 and 2021, and the statements of net income, comprehensive income and changes in net assets and statements of cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects the financial position of UTAM as at December 31, 2021 and 2020, and its financial performance and its cash flows for the years then ended in accordance with the financial reporting framework specified in paragraph 3.2(3)(a) of National Instrument 52-107, Acceptable Accounting Principles and Auditing Standards, for financial statements delivered by registrants.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of UTAM as at December 31, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with the financial reporting framework specified in paragraph 3.2(3)(a) of National Instrument 52-107, Acceptable Accounting Principles and Auditing Standards, for financial statements delivered by registrants.